adrielsumathipala/ParShift/README.md

-# ParShift

-An Open MP and MPI implementation of the mean shift algorithm in C
+# ParShift — An Open MP and MPI implementation of the mean shift algorithm in C

 **A thorough explanation of the implementation and benchmarking of ParShift can be found in [ParShift Paper](ParShift_Paper.pdf) document**

 ## Introduction:

 The mean shift algorithm is a technique for obtaining the probability density maxima in a non-parametric feature space using a kernel density function and gradient ascent.
 An unsupervised machine learning technique, mean shift is used for cluster analysis, image segmentation, and object tracking.
-Unlike the k-means algorithm, the mean shift algorithm does not require a pre-specified number of clusters and uses a single tunable bandwidth parameter controlling the Parzen window.
+Unlike the *k*-means algorithm, the mean shift uses a single, tunable bandwidth parameter and does not require a pre-specified number of clusters.

 One primary disadvantage of the mean shift algorithm is its quadratic time-complexity.
-Given *n* datapoints and *T* iterations to reach convergence, the algorithm is *O(Tn²)*.
-Developing fast, parallel implementation is essential to using the mean shift algorithm to process massive high-dimensional datasets, video libraries, and image collections.
+Given *n* datapoints and *T* iterations to reach convergence, the algorithm is *O(T n ²)*.
+Developing a fast, parallel implementation is essential to using the mean shift to process massive high-dimensional datasets, video libraries, and image collections.

 ## Implementation Overview: